 ATR plan sheets do not require a design approval signature on the plan sheets, but the TSM unit shall review and concur with the design.

-Each ATR related plan sheet is issued a unique drawing number (referred to as either “TRS drawing number” or “unit file code”) that is assigned by the traffic-roadway section.
+Each ATR related plan sheet is issued a unique drawing number (referred to as either “TRS drawing number” or “unit file code”) that is assigned by the traffic engineering section.
 See chapter 2 for the process to get the drawing number(s).